 Get a Property Division Lawyer to Help You

 Divorce cases involving pets are usually not about the financial value of a pet.
 Rather, such cases are about emotion, which often leads to disputes becoming divisive, bitter, and extremely time-consuming.

 Even the most agreeable divorces can turn bitter when it comes to the beloved pets.
-That’s why you need a knowledgeable family law attorney in Roanoke to help you.
+That’s why you need a knowledgeable criminal defense attorney in Roanoke to help you.

 The Roanoke Property Division Lawyers at the Law Office of Seth C. Weston, PLC can help you negotiate for the custody of your pet as well as help you divide the rest of your marital property fairly.
 Call us today at (540) 384-4585 if you are in Southwest Virginia, Roanoke, Salem, and surrounding areas.